barry-ran/QtScrcpy/README.md

 [Barry CSDN](https://blog.csdn.net/rankun1)

-An ordinary programmer, working mainly in C++ for desktop client development, graduated from Shandong for more than a year of steel simulation education software, and later moved to Shanghai to work in security, online education related fields, familiar with audio and video.
+An ordinary programmer, working mainly in C++ for desktop client development, graduated from Shandong for more than a year of steel simulation education software, and later moved to Shanghai to work in security, online education-related fields, familiar with audio and video.
 I have an understanding of audio and video fields such as voice calls, live education, video conferencing and other related solutions.
-I also have experience in Android, Linux server and other kinds of development.
+I also have experience in Android, Linux servers and other kinds of development.

 ## Contributors